ouyale/Data_Visualisation_TATA/README.md

-# 🛒 Retail Data Analysis and Visualisation: MySQL + Power BI
+# 🛒 Retail Data Analysis and Visualisation: MySQL + Tableau

 ## Project Overview
 This project is focused on **structuring, cleaning, and analyzing** an **online retail dataset** with over **540,000 transactions**.
 My goal is to **efficiently store and manage the data in MySQL**, clean and process it using Python, and finally **visualize insights in Power BI**.